shanehowe/SetTracker-Backend/README.md

 ```bash
 pip install -r requirements.txt
 ```
 4. **Create the containers in CosmosDB** Navigate to the file ```setup_cosmos_db.py``` and run the script.
 This will create the containers needed for the application.
 Make sure you have the environment variables set up.
+Runnign this file will create the required containers and add some dummy data.
 ```bash
 python3 setup_cosmos_db.py
 ```